apiato/documentation/docs/main-components/requests.md

 This is useful you want to let users with `Admin` role access everything.

-To do this define those roles in `app/Ship/Configs/apiato.php` as follow:
+To do this, define those roles in `app/Ship/Configs/apiato.php` as follows:

 ```php
 'requests' => [